How do I register for camp?

 Who teaches at Go Girls!?

 Instead, Lynn and Allison hire and train an incredible Go Girls!
 Camp staff.
-Each Go Girls!
-Camp is led by a Play Director (who teaches drama classes and directs the final play) and features an Expressive Artist (who teaches visual arts classes, leads Community Circles, and helps the girls create the visual elements of the final play) and a Music Specialist (who, of course, brings the funk!).
-We only hire teaching artists who share our vision for igniting a compassion revolution through the arts and have tons of experience teaching this age group.
+We only hire and train experienced, professional teaching artists who share our vision for igniting a compassion revolution through the arts and have tons of experience teaching this age group.
 These leaders are supported by Assistant Teachers who are in charge during free play time and lend their incredible talents to classes and the final play.
 Our staff team is rounded out by our amazing Go Girls!
 Leadership Team (GGLT), our innovative “counselor-in-training” program for middle school girls.
 All of our staff also receives extensive training from Allison and Lynn before camps begin.

 My daughter isn’t quite 6.
 Can she still come to camp?